-Some moms have trouble finding a routine with their kids home during the summer.
-It can be hard to get up and do things in the morning when school is out and no such routine in place.
+Some moms have trouble finding a routine with their kids at home during the summer.
+It can be hard to get up and do things in the morning when school is out and no such routine exists.

-FInding some type of routine for your mornings isn’t imposible.
+Finding some type of routine for your mornings isn’t impossible.

 Add in Some Lazy Days of Summer

 By adding in some lazy days of summer, you can rest and enjoy those slow days of summer.

 If you are struggling to get things done in the morning before the kids wake up, set your alarm to get up 30 minutes earlier.